tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ======================

 Stating from version :doc:`2.7.1 </release/2.7.1>`, Tarantool
-has a new built-in module called ``memprof`` that implements a LuaJIT memory profiler and a profile parser.
+has the built-in module called ``memprof`` that implements a LuaJIT memory profiler and a profile parser.
 The profiler provides a memory allocation report that helps analyse Lua code and find out the places that put the most pressure on the Lua garbage collector.